phetdam/tcpl-revisited/README.rst

 The ``/path/to/googletest`` directory should have ``include``, ``lib``, and on Windows, ``bin``.
 It's recommended to just build Google Test as a static library using CMake, and on Windows, ``-Dgtest_force_shared_crt=1`` must be specified to force linking against the shared VC++ C runtime.
-Note that you should have both debug and release builds for Google Test, as by default, debug builds cause Google Test libraries to link against the debug VC++ C runtime, release builds cause linking against the release VC++ C runtime [#]_.
+Note that on Windows, you should have both debug and release builds for Google Test, as by default, debug builds cause Google Test libraries to link against the debug VC++ C runtime, release builds cause linking against the release VC++ C runtime [#]_.

 For those who aren't aware that there are multiple ABI-incompatible C runtime libraries on Windows, please read `the Microsoft article on them`__.
 Lots of